regoclint/prac/Notes.md

     - Can be identified by coloring with 2 colors Maximum sliding window, daily temperatures...use a stack to get rid of old irrelevant values
-In two sum, take care of 2 equal numbers(Two sum 3) Graph is a tree, if there is only one connected path to all nodes, no cycles
+In two sum, take care of 2 equal numbers(Two sum 3)
-% 1000 / 100 will give number at hundred position directly
+% 1000 / 100 will give number at hundredth position directly
 For a Pair the functions are getKey() and getValue() Can do Collections.binarySearch on a List of Pairs - TimeMap question Random number from a range can be done by low + rand(high - low)